 The lizard 105s is not perfect, and here’s why

-- Another potentially annoying thing on the lizard is that the MicroSD card slot does not lock in place, so in a hard crash you could lose the card.. and also the footage.
+Another potentially annoying thing on the lizard is that the MicroSD card slot does not lock in place, so in a hard crash you could lose the card.. and also the footage.
+It is also annoying to insert and pull out the SD card.
+I always need to use some tweezers.

 Why should you get it?